lgh19/asset-hound/docs/editing_handbook.md

 ## Operational Handbook for Data Quality Improvement

-All edits should be made through our editing framework to ensure that edits can be stored and replayed when fresh data from the raw sources comes in.
+### Overview
+The asset map at [assets.wprdc.org](https://assets.wprdc.org) is an attempt to present a comprehensive view of neighborhood resources in Allegheny County.
+It is synthesized from many different open datasets and data we have received or harvested from other sources.
+These different data sources have wildly different data qualities.
+We are working to eliminate errors and improve the data quality to make the map more useful to people.

 The [data dictionary](https://github.com/WPRDC/asset-hound/blob/master/assets-data-dictionary.csv) for the flat CSV versions of the assets is a good starting point for understanding the data model we're using.
 (This should eventually be augmented by full documentation of the Django data model, which is important to understand.)

-## Kinds of edits
+## Edits
+All data edits should be made through our editing framework to ensure that edits can be stored and replayed when fresh data from the raw sources comes in.

+The following describes the different kinds of edits:

 ### Single-record edits
 These are edits that only affect a single record.
 This can be any change to the field values of an asset (and any number of changes can fit into one edit).